Dr. Kim A. Shollenberger, Graduate Coordinator

-- Blended Bachelor and Master of Science (BMS) degree program for continuing Cal Poly students where undergraduate technical electives may be used to meet part of the required MS degree units (up to 8 units for the thesis option or up to 5 units for the course option).
+- Blended Bachelor and Master of Science (BMS) degree program for continuing Cal Poly ME or AERO Department students where up to 8 units of undergraduate technical elective classes (typically 2 courses) may be used to meet part of the required MS degree units

 Admission to our program as a classified graduate student requires a BS degree in Mechanical Engineering with a minimum grade point average (GPA) of 3.0 (with some exceptions possible).
-An applicant from a closely related major may be accepted as a conditionally classified graduate student if they are able to complete an adequate number of prerequisite classes to successfully fulfill the degree requirements (see item below).
+An applicant from a closely related major (such as applied physics or aerospace engineering) may be accepted as a conditionally classified graduate student if they are able to complete an adequate number of prerequisite classes to successfully fulfill the degree requirements (see item below).
 To apply you must submit an application, undergraduate transcripts, GRE scores, and three letters of recommendation.

 MS Degree Program

 - Admission is granted for the fall quarter only.
 The deadline for applications for Fall 2019 is January 4, 2019.
 All required documents must be present by this date.